keep-starknet-strange/madara/README.md

 - `pallet_starknet`: Adds the CairoVM to Substrate which allows you to deploy and execute Cairo contracts.
-- `Starknet RPC`: Adds all the Starknet RPC calls to your chain so that it's compatible with all RPC tools like starknet-js, wallets etc.
+- `Starknet RPC`: Adds all the Starknet RPC calls to your chain so that it's compatible with all RPC tools like starknet-js, wallets, etc.
 - `DA Interface`: A general interface which allows you to use any DA layer like `Avail`, `Celestia`, `Ethereum` etc.
 - `Proving`: Running the Starknet OS which is the runtime logic in Cairo so that